usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Every Bridge Burning_, by Nails
+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
+- _I LIE HERE BURIED WITH MY RINGS AND MY DRESSES_, by Backxwash
+- _Only Dust Remains_, by Backxwash
 - _From Where You Came_, by Kara-Lis Coverdale
 - _Obzen_, by Meshuggah
 - _Totality_, by Natural Information Society, Bitchin Bajas
-- _Only Dust Remains_, by Backxwash
-- _Žaltys_, by Raphael Roginski

 </details>